gbiffrance/Drupal8-gbifstats/README.md

 ---

 3 permissions are availables on the GBIF Stats module :
-    *install GBIF Stats* : to install the module, *generate GBIF Stats* : to the data file generation (acces restricted by default), *view GBIF Stats* : to watch the gbif stats
+    *configure GBIF Stats* : to configure the module, *generate GBIF Stats* : to the data file generation (acces restricted by default), *view GBIF Stats* : to watch the gbif stats